smack322/100-days-of-code/log.md

 ### Day 8: August 4th, 2020 - 1hr

 **Today's Progress**: Played around and got the media queries to work for the smaller screen sizes.
 Started to try and get some JS in place to shrink the navbar based on a smaller screen.

+**Thoughts** It was good to learn more information about the different flex and grid positioning types.

+### Day 9: August 7th, 2020 - 1hr

+**Today's Progress**: Completed the CSS flex and most of the CSS grid sections on freecodecamp.com.
+Played around with trying to top right align my font awesome icons for the advertisement div.

 **Thoughts** Randomly the light came on when it came to the media queries.
 What a great feeling!